j-sm-n/jasmin.codes/index.md

 # Hey there, the name's Jasmin (no 'e', please).

-I am a software developer in denver, CO that specializes in fullstack development.
+I am a software developer in Denver, CO that specializes in fullstack development.